The Mona Lisa Foundation

 Probe #1: Flesh pigment

-The lowest layer is a red to red-brown base that is composed of red-brown ochre and calcium carbonate, and includes a few bigger grains of quartz.
-There is a subsequent grey layer of base consisting of calcium carbonate, lead white and bone black.
-This is covered by the flesh layers which contain lead white, calcium carbonate, a few grains of black vermilion, zinnober* (HgS – Mercury sulphide), vermilion, and yellow ochre. (*Note: this is what Leonardo refers to as dry cinnabar).
+The lowest layer is a red to red-brown base that is composed of red-brown ochre and calcite, and includes a few bigger grains of quartz.
+There is a subsequent grey layer of base consisting of calcite, lead white and bone black.
+This is covered by the flesh layers which contain lead white, calcium carbonate, a few grains of black vermilion, zinnober* (HgS – Mercury sulphide), vermilion, and yellow ochre.

 Probe #2: Dress, brown pigment